CPR/BLS Study GuideAmerican Heart Association Healthcare Provider Authorized Course

 • The compression- ventilation ratio for 1-rescuer adult CPR and 2-rescuer adult CPR is 30:2.

 • The compression- ventilation ratio for 2-rescuer child CPR is 15:2.

 • The compression- ventilation ratio for 2-rescuer infant CPR is 15:2.

-The authors make no claims of the accuracy of the information contained herein; and these suggested doses/interventions are not a substitute for clinical judgement.
+The authors make no claims of the accuracy of the information contained herein, and these suggested doses/interventions are not a substitute for clinical judgment.
 CPR 3G LLC is not liable for any special, consequential, or exemplary damages resulting in whole or part from any user’s use of or reliance upon this material.
 The information provided herein may or may not contain the most current guidelines.
 Refer to the AHA ECC Guidelines for more details and/or clarification in regards to the most current clinical guidelines.